markagreen/learning_from_outliers_influenza/README.md

-# Learning from the outliers
+# Learning from the outliers - influenza

 A repo to replicate the analyses in the paper: